Mind Control Documents & Links

-Without conceding liability, in 1988 the CIA agreed to pay $750,000 to settle a case brought on behalf of nine plaintiffs who were subjected to federally funded mind control experiments sponsored by the CIA and conducted by prominent psychiatrist Ewen Cameron, M.D.
-The experiments included heavy does of LSD, electroshock and psychic driving.
+Without conceding liability, in 1988 the CIA agreed to pay $750,000 to settle a case brought on behalf of nine plaintiffs who were subjected to federally-funded mind-control experiments sponsored by the CIA and conducted by prominent psychiatrists Ewen Cameron, M.D.
+The experiments included heavy doses of LSD, electroshock and psychic driving.
 Beyond Nuremburg, ABA Journal March 1997, p.26.

 * What the Senate Congressional Record says of the CIA funded experiments conducted by Cameron under MKULTRA